IBE160/SG-Gruppe-KI/proposal.md

 - Reduces intensity for low HRV or insufficient sleep
 - Elevates load when progress is consistent and recovery is high

-### 🎵 AI-Driven Music Matching
+### 🎵 AI-Driven Music Matching ("Smart Radio")

+The music integration is designed to feel like a "Smart Radio" that learns from user feedback to create the perfect workout soundtrack.

+#### Phased Learning Approach
+*   **Phase 1 (Implicit Learning):** The AI learns from user behavior.
+The primary learning signal is the **skip rate**.
+The AI analyzes which songs are skipped and during which workout phase (warm-up, main set, cooldown) to improve future playlists.
+A high skip rate for a song in a certain phase will reduce its ranking for similar future phases.
+*   **Phase 2 (Explicit Feedback):** The UI will introduce **"❤️ / 👎" buttons**, allowing users to give explicit feedback on tracks.
+This will provide a much stronger signal to the AI for playlist personalization.

+#### Playlist Generation
-- Pulls candidate tracks from *Recently Played*, prioritizing songs used in past workouts
+- Pulls candidate tracks from *Recently Played*, prioritizing songs used in past workouts.
-- Scores tracks based on BPM fit, energy level, phase relevance, historical skips/completions
+- Scores tracks based on BPM fit, energy level, phase relevance, and historical user feedback (skips in Phase 1, likes/dislikes in Phase 2).
-- Uses Spotify audio features (BPM, energy, danceability) and genres
+- Uses Spotify audio features (BPM, energy, danceability) and genres.
-- Backfills using recommendations when insufficient phase-fitting tracks exist
+- Backfills using recommendations when insufficient phase-fitting tracks exist.

 **BPM intensity mapping (default):**
 | Phase      | Target BPM |